raymondjdugan/elixir-rest-blog/src/main/resources/curriculum/ii-rest-and-relationships/8-the-user.md

 - Over which content (Posts) do they have ownership?
 - How does a user validate access to our application (passwords)?

-For now, let's focus on the basics of our `User` by creating a model with a few key properties:
+For now, let's focus on the basics of our `AccountInfo` by creating a model with a few key properties:

 ---